openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjdb_manual.md

 (cjdb)
 ```

-When the debugger stops at a certain point in the program, `locals` displays all local variables within the scope of the current function's lifecycle.
-Only correctly initialized variables at the current position can be viewed; uninitialized variables cannot be viewed correctly.
+When the debugger stops at a certain point in the program, `locals` displays all local variables within the current function's lifecycle scope.
+Only correctly initialized variables at the current position can be viewed; uninitialized variables cannot be correctly displayed.

 - View a single variable: `print variable_name`